Q Is there more than one type of earwig in Britain?

 Other possibilities are: using lengths of garden hose cut on a slant, hollow bamboo canes, rolls of corrugated cardboard, pieces of sacking placed on the ground, or boards with grooves in them placed groove-side down on the ground.
 Next morning shake the earwigs out of the traps into a bucket.
 If you wish to kill earwigs, drown them in soapy water.

-Q Can I discourage them?
+Q Can I discourage earwigs?

 A Reducing their daytime hiding places may work.
 Don't use coarse mulches, of bark or polythene sheeting for instance.
 Clear up piles of plant material and any planks or stones beneath which they could hide.
 Cultivate bare soil to a fine tilth to destroy underground spaces in which they can breed or hide.
 Do this in the winter and you should reduce any earwig problems for the following year.
 Replacing grass with bare earth around fruit trees will deter earwigs and improve the growth of the tree.

-Q Can I spray them?
+Q Can I spray earwigs?

 A They are a hard pest to control by spraying and it is not that effective.

-Q What organic methods can I use?
+Q What organic methods can I use to control earwigs?

 A Earwigs are a free form of biological control of other pests.
 If you find them causing damage, you could collect them up and let them loose elsewhere.
 Not only are they unlikely to be replaced or return, but will stay in the part of the garden where you let them loose.
 Ones from your greenhouse could be very useful, killing pests in shrub borders, for example.